dappmesh/dappmesh/CONTRIBUTING.md

 # Contributing to DappMesh

 Welcome, and thank you for considering contributing to DappMesh.
 Your support helps us build a better project.
 This document provides guidelines for contributing to DappMesh.
-By participating in this project, I want you to know that you agree to follow its terms.
+By participating in this project, we want you to know that you agree to follow its terms.

 ## Code of Conduct